- Frozen 2: Forest of Shadows by Kamilla Benko

 Romance blossoms over a shared love of books, enhanced by the most gorgeous and enviable library.
 Beauty and the Beast promotes literature, even referring to Shakespeare.
 I hope this encourages a new generation of readers.

 Gaston is absolutely appalling, a shallow villain whose vanity, narcissism and shallowness is a vehicle for humour.
 If only all people of his ilk could meet Karma when she’s feeling bitchy.

-You may have heard the furore about the queer couple in Beauty and the Beast.
+You may have heard the furor about the queer couple in Beauty and the Beast.
 Blink and you’d miss it: an adorable couple take to the dance floor.
 How dare Disney include a nod to equality?
 Next they’ll have female leads.
 Oh, wait.
 (Beauty and the Beast, and all who applaud inclusion, give me hope for the human race.)